Skip to main content

 Dependents (legal spouse and/or unmarried children under age 21) of J-1 visa holders may apply to enter the U.S. in J-2 status.
-Dependents planning to accompany the J-1 or to join the J-1 later in the U.S. must have their own Form DS-2019 and must have a J-2 entry stamp in their passport.
+Dependents planning to accompany the J-1 or to join the J-1 later in the U.S. must have their own Form DS-2019 and must have a J-2 visa stamp in their passport.

+The J-1 visa holder may apply for a new Form DS-2019 for their dependents by submitting an Add a Scholar Dependent request in the ISSS Portal.
 It is very important that J-1 Exchange Visitors have sufficient funds to be able to support their families for the remainder of the J-1 program.

 Employment for J-2 Dependents

-J-2 Dependents taking classes
+J-2 Dependents Taking Classes

 J-2 Dependent Travel

-Before a J-2 dependent travels outside of the US (including Mexico and Canada) they should check to make sure they have all the necessary travel documentation.
+Before a J-2 dependent travels outside of the U.S. (including Mexico and Canada) they should check to make sure they have all the necessary travel documentation.
 The travel validation box can be found in the lower right corner of the Form DS-2019.
 This signature is required for re-entry into the U.S. in J-2 status from abroad.
 There is no known restriction on the amount of time a J-2 dependent can be abroad.
 However, if a J-2 dependent leaves the U.S. and has no intention of returning in J-2 status, they should notify ISSS so that their J-2 status can be ended in SEVIS.

 J-2 Change of Status